EXPLAINER: Why are China’s COVID rules so strict?

 GREEN CODE

-Inside China, individuals need to show their personal “green code”—- indicating they are COVID negative—- when entering public places like shopping malls and restaurants, or when using public transit.
+Inside China, individuals need to show their personal “green code” — indicating they are COVID-19-negative — when entering public places like shopping malls and restaurants, or when using public transit.
 Everyone must register with their identification papers, and the code is then displayed through a smartphone app.
 Staying “green” means not contracting COVID-19, not being a close contact of someone with the virus, and not visiting areas deemed to be a risk.
 If there is an outbreak in your area, local authorities may require regular testing to keep the code green.
-In Beijing at the moment, for example, residents need to undergo a rapid COVID test at least every 48 hours at a government-approved facility.
+In Beijing at the moment, for example, residents must undergo a rapid coronavirus test at least every 48 hours at a government-approved facility.

 WHO GOES INTO LOCKDOWN?

 China has reacted quickly and decisively to any detection of COVID-19, and has locked down parts of, or entire cities.
-At the moment the central urban area of Chongqing, with about 10.3 million people, is in lockdown as is part of Guangzhou.
+At the moment the central urban area of Chongqing, with about 10.3 million people, is on lockdown, as is part of Guangzhou.

-The decision on what to lock down depends upon the scale of the outbreak, and smaller lockdowns of buildings, building compound areas or city districts is common.
-Entire apartment building units are locked down if a single resident is found to have COVID, and people are not allowed to leave for at least five days.
+The decision on what to lock down depends on the scale of the outbreak.
+Smaller lockdowns of buildings, building compound areas or city districts are common.
+Entire apartment building units are locked down if a single resident is found to have COVID-19, and people are not allowed to leave for at least five days.
 Food and other essential supplies can be ordered for delivery.

-Similarly, office buildings are locked down if someone in the building tests positive for COVID until the building can be disinfected, a process that usually takes several days.
+Similarly, office buildings are locked down if someone in the building tests positive for COVID-19 until the building can be disinfected, a process that usually takes several days.

 OTHER RESTRICTIONS

-Much like the bubble measures imposed for the 2022 Winter Olympic s in Beijing, facilities where people are deemed most at risk, like nursing homes, have so-called “closed-loop management” plans in place.
+Much like the bubble measures imposed for the 2022 Winter Olympics in Beijing, facilities where people are deemed most at risk, like nursing homes, have “closed-loop management” plans in place, under which workers live in their workplaces with no outside contacts.

-AP news researcher Caroline Chen and Yu Bing contributed to this report.
+AP news researchers Caroline Chen and Yu Bing contributed to this report.